targetteal/o2-pt/rule-book.md

 ## Prioritization

-You are expected to prioritize your work in alignment with _Circle_ priorities defined by the Outer Link, or any other process that sets priorities.
+You are expected to prioritize your work in alignment with _Circle_ priorities defined by the _Outer Link_, or any other process that sets priorities.

 ## Circle Meetings